harsh-99/Sequential-Data-Loader-and-Model-for-Variable-Length-Data/README.md

 ```
 $ python train.py
 ```
-* To just check the dataloader -:
+* To just see the dataloader functioning -:
 ```
-$ python check_loader.ipynb
+Use check_loader.ipynb
 ```